-Disclaimer: This is, of course, my opinion which is why this landed itself in the Soap Box.
-But hey, its good stuff to know, so bear with me.
+Disclaimer: This is, of course, my opinion, but hey, its good stuff to know, so bear with me.

 The help system

 Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.

 We’ve all heard that proverb, right?
 Well, you have now at least.
 It’s the idea of teaching someone how to help themselves in the hope that they will no longer need assistance for that particular problem.
 Believe it or not, this applies to PowerShell as well, except in this case I’d like to teach you how to use the help system!

 Using the help is fairly straightforward.
 There is a built in command: